Basis-Theory/basistheory-integration-guides/collections/guides/manage/manage-reactor-formulas-terraform.md

 ### Set up the basistheory_reactor_formula resource

 Typically, resources are set up in a different file outside of `main.tf`.
-Let's create a new `reactor_formula_example.tf` file with the following configuration for our Reactor Formula.
+Let's create a new `reactor_formula.tf` file with the following configuration for our Reactor Formula.
 Feel free to modify the following configuration for your use case:

 <span class="base-alert info">